faridprogrammer/SimpleActivityLogger/README.md

 SimpleDayLogger (ever!) is a very simple tool for windows platform to log your activities at work.

-If you are using Scrum or other agile frameworks at work to develop software.
+If you are using Scrum or other Agile frameworks at work to develop software.
 You may have been noticed that some times you do not remember what to say in daily meetings!

 This tool can be used with windows run window (Win+R) to log your daily activities as very simple single-line snippets.